 The Harvest Fund - Nonprofit Social Enterprise

-They provide access to solar-powered irrigation systems and solar power refrigerators to cultivate and store crops and vegetables.
-On top of the technology, they provide innovative training to make them climate-resilient.
+THF provides access to solar-powered irrigation systems and solar power refrigerators to cultivate and store crops and vegetables.
+Along with technology, they provide innovative training to make them climate-resilient.
+Explore more about The Harvest Fund's mission and projects in Zambia.
 Apart from that, they provide market access so that farmers are taken seriously.
 Together, the technologies, training, and market access will enable farmers to grow, earn, and stay resilient.
 With more yields and income, the farmers can access a greater variety of proteins and meals, ultimately improving their nutrition intake.
-In addition, each cohort is provided agricultural training, loan options, and technologies introduced over three years for easy adoption and repayment.

 Why do they do it?
 Female farmers produce more than 60% of the food in Africa.
 In addition, studies show that women tend to reinvest their income back into their families at a much grander scale than men do.
-Everyone in the community benefits by supporting these women's efforts to produce higher yields.
-Before working with THF, women suffered; they could not send their children to school or grow crops.
-And the vast majority of farmers interviewed would like to have support to buy cattle.
+The Harvest Fund's locally led team in Zambia empowers communities and tackles the challenges of African subsistence farming.